 Durability – The capability of maintaining the serviceability of a product, component, assembly or construction over a time.

 Energy ratings – Performance ratings.
 National Fenestration Rating Council (HVRC) measuring windows on their U-Factor, Solar Heat Gain Coefficient, Visible Transmittance, Air Leakage and Condensation Resistance.

 Entrance door – A door used for a main entrance such as a french door usually measuring around 1.2 m in width.

 Extruded profile – Profile brought to final dimensions by extruding.

 Façade – The front of a building.

-Fenestration – This term, as used in architecture and construction, refers to the design, construction, or presence of windows, doors, storefront glass and curtain wall in a building.
-Interestingly, in reference to shipping, it is the practice of placing holes in the rudder of a ship to reduce the work required to move the rudder while preserving its ability to steer the ship.
+Fenestration – An industry specific term, referring to a building’s design, construction, and arrangement of windows, doors, storefront glass, or curtain walls.
+Interestingly, in reference to shipping, it is the practise of placing holes in the rudder of a ship to reduce the work required to move the rudder while preserving its ability to steer the ship.

 Folding-sliding door – also known as folding-stacking doors, stacking doors, concertina doors or accordion doors.
 They allow exceptionally large openings.
 They simultaneously slide and fold out of the way and have multiple panels (between 3 and 10 panels depending on the entire width of the opening) which fold upon one another when opened, all stacking away neatly and compactly.

 French door – A door, usually one pair, of light construction with glass panes extending for most of its length.
-Dual hinged doors that open from the middle.
-Can swing either in or out and have no center post when open.
+Dual hinged doors that open from the middle can swing either in or out and have no centre post when opened.